Jonathan Greenberg, CEO

-At Progressive Source, Jonathan has managed web videos, strategies and sites for the ACLU, the Lakota People’s Law Project, Stonyfield Farm, the Virgin Foundation, Physicians for a National Health Program, Solar Cookers’ Carbon Offset Campaign, and the Bella Abzug Leadership Institute.
+At Progressive Source, Jonathan has managed web videos, strategies and sites for the Sonoma Independent, the ACLU, the Lakota People’s Law Project, Stonyfield Farm, the Virgin Foundation, Physicians for a National Health Program, Solar Cookers’ Carbon Offset Campaign, and the Bella Abzug Leadership Institute.

 Jonathan is also the founder and CEO of TV1.com, a website that offers a free cutting-edge video blogging system.
 He has been a web innovator since founding Gist Communications in 1995, an Internet company that competed successfully with TV Guide Online.
 In 1997, at the first ever annual Webby Award ceremony in San Francisco, Gist was named first place winner for a TV site, one of only 14 categories that were awarded during the Webby’s pioneer year.
 At Gist, Jonathan built managed a staff of more than 70 software engineers, editors, designers and marketing professionals who built implemented and maintained custom TV listings and entertainment editorial packages.
-Gist’s websites reached millions of viewers, on behalf of dozens of clients in three countries, including Yahoo, AOL, Microsoft, NBC, CBS, USA Today, CNN and Hewlett Packard.
-In 1997, Gist was among a dozen winners of one of the first Webby Awards.
+Gist’s websites reached millions of viewers, on behalf of dozens of clients in three countries, including Yahoo, AOL, Microsoft, NBC, CBS, USA Today, CNN, Axel Springer, Hachette Lagardere and Hewlett Packard.

 From 2005 through 2006, Jonathan was vice president of Fenton Communications, where he created and managed media outreach, messaging and advertising campaigns for clients, including the two “Save Darfur” rallies in Washington and New York, and Helen Hunt’s “Faith & Feminism” Internet video and ad campaign.